 Think about the purpose of the video.
 Is it meant to be an informational video or a corporate video?
 Are you creating the video for your employees or your target audience?
 Your approach will vary depending on who you are talking to and what you wish to get across.

 One of the most important things you can do to keep from getting your ads deleted or censored is to choose your search terms carefully.
 Some search terms are getting banned because Google or YouTube feels they may create more political dissension or will insult someone.

 So again, until things get ironed out regarding the free speech issues that are turned upside down in our country right now, you may want to steer clear of any terms that could be considered offensive or related to political ideas for the time being.

 The primary YouTube marketing strategy right now is to delete the videos that address to specific news and topics, vulnerable by the current political standards.
-Those videos are especially prone to deletion are those who attempt to refute questionable news stories on mainstream media and try to tell the truth through YouTube video content.
+Those videos are especially prone to deletion who attempt to refute questionable news stories on mainstream media and try to tell the truth through YouTube video content.
 This is, now the best YouTube strategy for brands.

 Unless you are a news service or an independent journalist, it’s best to stick to your brand’s aspects and talk about what your company can do for people rather than to tell about world events.
 This will lower your chances of having your content deleted.

 For the companies that use YouTube for marketing, YouTube and Google will leave you alone as long as you don’t “get political.”
 Regardless of your political views in this challenging time for our country, it’s a best practice for businesses to refrain from political speech anyway since that is not the purpose of running a business online.